Swingfire: Prototype problems

 During testing, the system proved to have a huge number of minor problems and continually failed.
 It was not until 1969 that the system was considered even partially usable and the missiles began to work reliably.

-A significant problem was due to the rocket smoke.
-In the original design, the concern had been that the smoke of previous weapon designs left a pointer directly back to the launcher which could then be attacked.
-Swingfire didn't need to be concerned about the smoke because the launcher itself would be hidden.
-However, in testing, it was found that the smoke was thick enough to obscure the missile or the target.
-This was especially a problem at long range when the missile was being viewed through the entire column of smoke.
+A significant problem was due to the rocket's exhaust smoke.
+Previous missile designs like Malkara had left an exhaust trail pointing directly back to the launcher which could then be attacked.
+Swingfire didn't need to be concerned about the trail because the launcher itself would be hidden, so little effort was expended on using a lower-smoke fuel.
+In testing, it was found that the exhaust cloud was thick enough to obscure the missile or the target.
+This was especially a problem at long range when the missile was being viewed through the entire column of exhaust.
 This made aiming at long range largely a matter of luck, and as a result the accuracy proved to be below specifications.